-In previous newsletters regarding Data Package Exclusivity (DPE) in Mexico we highlighted that the domestic law was silent in the recognition of DPE rights.
+In previous publications regarding Data Package Exclusivity (DPE) in Mexico we highlighted that the domestic law was silent in the recognition of DPE rights.
 We also commented that in January 2008, the Mexican Health Regulations were amended concerning generic medications, eliminating the requirement to prove safety and efficacy for generics, which was substituted by the need to prove interchangeability.

 In short, in 2008 the regulations were modified to implement an abbreviated approval procedure for generic drugs, on the basis of bioequivalence and bioavailability studies, without setting forth any provisions containing a non-reliance period as established in the international treaties such as NAFTA and TRIPS.

 Based on the hierarchy of international treaties established in the Mexican Constitution, where international treaties approved by the Mexican Senate supersede Federal Laws, our firm structured a litigation strategy to secure recognition of DPE rights in Mexico.
 Although we have obtained valuable preliminary injunctions, ordering the regulatory agency to refrain from grant marketing authorizations relying directly or indirectly in the dossier of the innovator or the so-called product of reference, these cases remain under prosecution and are pending to be decided on their merits by the courts.